Do Go On - 207 - The Golden State Killer

 No one likes cinnamon up the chuff.

-So then he would like creep away, leaving the victims again, uncertain if he'd left.
+So then he would, like, creep away, leaving the victims, again, uncertain if he'd left.

 Oh, that's terrifying.

-But also, I guess in a way that kind of means they can't pinpoint the time that he left.
+Yes, in a way, that kind of means they can't pinpoint the time that he left.

-Exactly.
-So that gives him plenty of time to get far away and also they'll have no idea
+So that gives him plenty of time to get far away.

-when he left and how far he could have gone.
+And also, they'll have no idea when he left and how far he could have gone.

-Maybe, maybe that's part of the thinking, I don't know.
+Maybe that's part of the thinking.

-All right, you know, bye.
+All right, two-de-loo.

-All right, I've just tried the last dish.
-Thank you so much.
+I've just tried the last dish.

 Thank you so much.